Culture and etiquette

 Eating and the right-hand rule

 Quite how rigid individuals are about this tends to vary, with brahmins (who, at the top of the hierarchical ladder, are one of the two “right-handed castes”) and southerners likely to be the strictest.
-While you can hold a cup or utensil in your left hand, and you can usually get away with using it to help tear your chapatti, you should not eat, pass food or wipe your mouth with your left hand.
-Best is to keep it out of sight below the table.
+While you can hold a cup or utensil in your left hand, and you can get away with using it to help tear your chapatti, you should not eat, pass food or wipe your mouth with your left hand.

 This rule extends beyond food.
 In general, do not pass anything to anyone with your left hand, or point at anyone with it either; and Indians won’t be impressed if you put it in your mouth.
 In general, you should accept things given to you with your right hand – though using both hands is a sign of respect.